Biographies of Prominent

 She married Fred Michael Tull on May 4, 1967, in the Salt Lake Temple in Salt Lake City, Utah (Obituary).
 They had five children: Kimberly Ann, Karlus Pulley, Michelle Lynne, Omar Munoz, and Jason Michael.

 Annette grew up as a "Child of Deaf Adults" (CODA), loving and cherishing the Utah Deaf community.
-She has worked as an interpreter, taught American Sign Language (ASL), and trained interpreters at Salt Lake Community College (SLCC).
+She has worked as an interpreter, taught American Sign Language, and trained interpreters at Salt Lake Community College.
 Through her efforts, she was extremely dedicated to the Utah Deaf community.

-Annette traveled to Colorado in the late 1980s to attend a summer workshop at Front Range Community College (FRCC).
-This college received various grants from the Department of Rehabilitation beginning in 1982 for the states in Region VIII.
+Annette traveled to Colorado in the late 1980s to attend a summer workshop at Front Range Community College.
+Beginning in 1982, this college received various grants from the Department of Rehabilitation for the states in Region VIII.
 During its early years, the program funded approximately three workshops per year in six states to encourage people to become interpreters and to give workshops for interpreters to improve their skills.
-Annette assisted in the instruction of some of the workshops.
-She became RID certified at the time when just a few people in Utah had RID certification.
+Annette assisted with the instructions for some of the workshops.
+She became certified by the Registry of Interpreters for the Deaf when only a few people in Utah had certification.
 While Utah established a state certification system, Annette saw the value in having both national and state certifications.
 When she became certified, she became a proctor for the RID written tests (Ann Topliff, personal communication, October 27, 2012).

-Annette traveled to Colorado in the late 1980s to attend a summer workshop at Front Range Community College (FRCC).
-This college received various grants from the Department of Rehabilitation beginning in 1982 for the states in Region VIII.
+Annette traveled to Colorado in the late 1980s to attend a summer workshop at Front Range Community College.
+Beginning in 1982, this college received various grants from the Department of Rehabilitation for the states in Region VIII.
 During its early years, the program funded approximately three workshops per year in six states to encourage people to become interpreters and to give workshops for interpreters to improve their skills.
-Annette assisted in the instruction of some of the workshops.
-She became RID certified at the time when just a few people in Utah had RID certification.
+Annette assisted with the instructions for some of the workshops.
+She became certified by the Registry of Interpreters for the Deaf when only a few people in Utah had certification.
 While Utah established a state certification system, Annette saw the value in having both national and state certifications.
 When she became certified, she became a proctor for the RID written tests (Ann Topliff, personal communication, October 27, 2012).

-While working as an interpreter and SLCC instructor, Annette expressed an interest in teaching ASL at Jordan High School to her friend, Jean Greenwood Thomas, a CODA interpreter and ASL teacher at Ogden School District.
-Thanks to Jean's efforts, Jordan High School's ASL lessons were approved through state authority channels one year later.
-Annette's dream of teaching ASL at Jordan High School began in 1994 (Jean Thomas, personal communication, October 24, 2012).
+During her tenure as an interpreter and SLCC instructor, Annette's passion for ASL education and interpreter certification was evident.
+She shared her aspiration to teach ASL at Jordan High School with her friend, Jean Greenwood Thomas, a CODA interpreter and ASL teacher at Ogden School District.
+A year later, Jean's relentless efforts led to the approval of Jordan High School's ASL lessons through state authority channels.
+Annette's dream of teaching ASL at Jordan High School was realized in 1994, a testament to her unwavering dedication (Jean Greenwood Thomas, personal communication, October 24, 2012).

-While Annette worked as a Sign Language Interpreter, Interpreter Instructor, and ASL teacher, she felt it was critical for Utah to recognize their interpreter state certification through a formal interpreter training program and to recognize American Sign Language as a foreign language in school settings.
-Furthermore, FRCC's soft money financing for the SLCC Interpreter Training Program was ending; she likely knew that continuous funding was needed (Jean Thomas, personal communication, October 24, 2012).
+While Annette worked as a sign language interpreter, interpreter instructor, and ASL teacher, she felt it was critical for Utah to recognize their interpreter state certification through a formal interpreter training program and to recognize American Sign Language as a foreign language in school settings.
+Furthermore, Annette knew that the FRCC's soft money financing for the SLCC Interpreter Training Program was ending, indicating a need for ongoing funding (Jean Greenwood Thomas, personal communication, October 24, 2012).
 During the 1994 Utah Legislative session, she actively participated in the political process to support Senate Bill 41 to certify interpreters and Senate Bill 42 to give American Sign Language the same status as a foreign language (Mortensen, UAD Bulletin, February 1994).
-As a result, both bills were passed.
+Both bills ultimately passed.
 This, however, had a consequence for Annette's teaching job at SLCC since she could no longer teach due to a lack of a college degree.
 One of the interpreters, Jennifer Storrer, recalled, "She was a wonderful interpreter and instructor."
 I remember her working tirelessly to develop the ITP at SLCC, even though it meant she could no longer be involved.
 She sincerely worked for the better interest of the community!"
-(Storrer, personal communication, September 27, 2012).
+(Jennifer Storrer, personal communication, September 27, 2012).

-While Annette worked as a Sign Language Interpreter, Interpreter Instructor, and ASL teacher, she felt it was critical for Utah to recognize their interpreter state certification through a formal interpreter training program and to recognize American Sign Language as a foreign language in school settings.
-Furthermore, FRCC's soft money financing for the SLCC Interpreter Training Program was ending; she likely knew that continuous funding was needed (Jean Thomas, personal communication, October 24, 2012).
+While Annette worked as a sign language interpreter, interpreter instructor, and ASL teacher, she felt it was critical for Utah to recognize their interpreter state certification through a formal interpreter training program and to recognize American Sign Language as a foreign language in school settings.
+Furthermore, Annette knew that the FRCC's soft money financing for the SLCC Interpreter Training Program was ending, indicating a need for ongoing funding (Jean Greenwood Thomas, personal communication, October 24, 2012).
 During the 1994 Utah Legislative session, she actively participated in the political process to support Senate Bill 41 to certify interpreters and Senate Bill 42 to give American Sign Language the same status as a foreign language (Mortensen, UAD Bulletin, February 1994).
-As a result, both bills were passed.
+Both bills ultimately passed.
 This, however, had a consequence for Annette's teaching job at SLCC since she could no longer teach due to a lack of a college degree.
 One of the interpreters, Jennifer Storrer, recalled, "She was a wonderful interpreter and instructor."
 I remember her working tirelessly to develop the ITP at SLCC, even though it meant she could no longer be involved.
 She sincerely worked for the better interest of the community!"
-(Storrer, personal communication, September 27, 2012).
+(Jennifer Storrer, personal communication, September 27, 2012).

-Annette continued to teach ASL classes at Jordan High School after the bills were passed, until her death on December 13, 1997, at 49, from complications from diabetes.
-Following her death, Marilyn T. Call, a hard of hearing woman with a long history of service to the Utah Deaf community through Utah legislative advocacy, wrote the following piece titled "Legacy of Annette Tull" for the spring 1998 issue of DSDHH News:
+After the bills passed, Annette continued to teach ASL classes at Jordan High School until her death on December 13, 1997, at the age of 49, due to complications from diabetes.
+Following her death, Marilyn Tiller Call, a hard of hearing woman with a long history of service to the Utah Deaf community through Utah legislative advocacy, wrote the following piece titled "Legacy of Annette Tull" for the spring 1998 issue of DSDHH News:

 Legacy of Annette Tull